edg198704/BOTTRADER/README.md

 python start_bot.py
 ```

-The bot will initialize all components based on your configuration and begin its main trading loop.
+The bot will initialize all components based on your configuration and begin its main trading loop for all configured symbols.
 If configured, the Telegram bot will also start polling for commands.
 To stop the bot gracefully, press `Ctrl+C`.

 ## Development